CMHAAorg/cmhaa-website/site/content/_index.md

       We also know that when businesses pool their knowledge and resources and work with each other in a collaborative, non-competitive way, more sustainable outcomes can be achieved for our people, and for the wider community.
     image: ""
-  - type: spotlight_image_content
-    image: img/ourvision.jpg
-    title1: Our vision
-    content1: To create a culture of good mental health for workers, where everyone feels safe to talk about their mental health without fear of stigma.
-    title2: Our mission
-    content2: To drive improvements in how Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based recommendations.
   - stat_number_1: 3
     stat_number_2: 12.8
     stat_number_3: 70